Jonatas-01/DocAdvanced/README.md

     - See results.
     - Please note this needs to be done for all states of the templates (i.e. Logged In / Logged Out, etc.).

- Check the validaiton screenshots in [Validation HTML](/docs/validation/validation-html.md).
+ Check the validation screenshots in [Validation HTML](/docs/validation/validation-html.md).

 ### 5.2.2.
 CSS Validation
 To ensure the code in style.css is compliant with [W3C standards](https://jigsaw.w3.org/css-validator/).